“A Mid Summer Night’s Dream”

 Ted Williams 1946 outing when he went (4-4) coming back from war.

-Or Teddy Ballgame’s 3-run home run in the 9th inning, just before baseball went off to war.
+Or Teddy Ballgame’s 3-run home run in the 9th inning, just before baseball went off to war in 1941.

 Reggie Jackson, Mr. October, put on a show at Tigers’ Stadium with a 525′ foot home into the light towers, atop the roof in Detroit.